Zhang-Zhiyuan-zzy/hotpot/README.md

 ### Molecule Read and Write
-The `Hotpot` read and write the molecule from string or files by calling the [openbabel](https://github.com/openbabel) and [cclib](https://github.com/cclib/cclib) packages, most of formats supported by the two packages are support by `Hotpot` too. the Main method to read and parse to `Molecule` object is `read_from()`:
+The `Hotpot` read and write the molecule from string or files by calling the [openbabel](https://github.com/openbabel) and [cclib](https://github.com/cclib/cclib) packages, most formats supported by the two packages are support by `Hotpot` too. the Main method to read and parse to `Molecule` object is `read_from()`:

 > mol = hp.Molecule.read_from('/path/to/file', fmt='cif')  # read a cif file from disk